-6 ibid; and Certificate of Title Vol. 343 Fol.
+&lt;sup>6 ibid; and Certificate of Title Vol. 343 Fol.
 98.

-City of Perth Rate Books, South Ward, 1910, p.
+&lt;sup>7 City of Perth Rate Books, South Ward, 1910, p.
 137; and Wise's Post Office Directory, 1910, p.
 338.

-Certificates of Title Vol. Vol. 312 Fol.
+&lt;sup>8 Certificates of Title Vol. Vol. 312 Fol.
 145 and 343 Fol.
 98.

-Erickson, Rica (Ed.)
-The Dictionary of Western Australians: Vol. 5, The Golden Years 1889-1914 (University of Western Australia Press, Nedlands, 1986) p.
+&lt;sup>9 Erickson, Rica (Ed.)
+The Dictionary of Western Australians: Vol. 5, The Golden Years 1889-1914 (UWA Press, Nedlands, 1986) p.
 519; Australian Dictionary of Biography 1891-1931, pp. 42-43; and Stephanie Coleman, conversation with Robin Chinnery, 24 October 2002.

-Wise's Post Office Directory 1929-34.
+&lt;sup>10 Wise's Post Office Directory 1929-34.

-Barbara Walton (nee Leckie) telephone conversation with Robin Chinnery, 24 October 2002.
+&lt;sup>11 Barbara Walton (nee Leckie) telephone conversation with Robin Chinnery, 24 October 2002.

-12 ibid.
+ibid.

-Appointed Assistant Architect, he worked for the P.W.D. to October 1929.
+75), architect and artist, was born in Wokalup, WA.
+He was the second of five sons born to Gervase Clifton, farmer, and Florence Mabel, Clifton, and great grandson of Marshall Waller Clifton, former Chief Commissioner of the Western Australian Company, and colonial politician.
+Educated at Northam High School.
+Clifton was a good student with a flair for mathematics.
+Originally, he planned to study engineering at the University of Western Australia, but in 1922 he began a four-year cadetship in architecture with the Public Works Department.
+He completed his Articles of Cadetship in October 1926, and in the same year was elected an Associate of the Royal Institute of Architects of Western Australia, and received the Institute's bronze medal for 1926.
+Appointed Assistant Architect, he worked for the PWD to October 1929.
 This was followed by a period working with Architect George Herbert Parry, prior to his departure for England to widen his knowledge and experience in mid-1930.
-Clifton obtained a position with E. Vincent Harris, one of London's leading architects, and studied at the School of Architecture at the Royal Academy.
-After traveling in Europe, in 1932, he returned to Western Australia, where he joined Parry, with whom he had continued to correspond whilst overseas, in a partnership that continued through to 1937, when Clifton established his own practice.
-The partnership provided the opportunity for Clifton to work in a well established practice, whose clients included the Anglican Church and 'important clients in the hotel industry'.
-13 combines in an interesting and convincing manner all of Clifton's major design preoccupations; the formal symmetrical order inherent in the classical system, the informal "organic" order of the vernacular, and the use of innovative and economical constructional detailing.
-14
+Clifton obtained a position with E. Vincent Harris, one of London's leading architects, and helped with the designs for the Manchester Central Library and the Leeds Civic Hall.
+He also studied at the School of Architecture at the Royal Academy.
+After travelling in Europe, he returned to Western Australia in December 1932, and the following year he joined Parry, with whom he had continued to correspond whilst overseas, in a partnership that continued through to 1937, when Clifton established his own practice.
+The partnership provided the opportunity for Clifton to work in a well-established practice, whose clients included the Anglican Church and 'important clients in the hotel industry'.14 combines in an interesting and convincing manner all of Clifton's major design preoccupations; the formal symmetrical order inherent in the classical system, the informal "organic" order of the vernacular, and the use of innovative and economical constructional detailing.

-The design of Flats 72-74 Thomas Street, was Clifton's first major commission during his partnership with Parry.
+The design of Flats 72-74 Thomas Street, Perth, was Clifton's first major commission during his partnership with Parry.
 Duncan Richards and Barbara Chapman consider that the project